clublinkdev/clublink/readme.md

 #### Usage
 1. Typing in console and sending it once logged into the bot will allow you to send messages into MineClub!
-2. By Running: ?list whilst in the console and logged in you can see how many players are online!
+2. Run ?list whilst in the console and logged in you can see how many players are online!
-3. By Running: ?leave or ?disconnect you can see how many Tokens & Gems you've earnt in however long your session was!
+3. Run ?leave or ?disconnect you can see how many Tokens & Gems you've earnt in however long your session was!
 It also disconnects you from MineClub.

-#### What is ClubLink used for?
-1. Tracking Tokens & Gems
-2. Being able to AFK with a rubbish PC!
-3. Detects missed Private Messages!
-4. And More!
+### Bugs
+Report bugs in our Discord: https://discord.gg/zmc7neES